As more and more tourists pile into the Czech capital, choosing where to stay in Prague is getting tougher by the minute.

 Crossing over Charles Bridge from Old Town sets you into the heart of Lesser Town.
-Known most for Prague Castle hovering above, Lesser Town (Malá Strana) is a close second among the best places to stay in Prague.
+Known most for Prague Castle hovering above, Lesser Town (Malá Strana) is a close second among the top places to stay in Prague.

 It shouldn’t come as much of a shock that accommodations prices in Malá Strana reflect both its convenience and grace.
-For more budget-friendly alternatives on the left bank of the Vltava try out Letna and Holesovice to the northeast or Smichov to the south.
+For more budget-friendly alternatives on the left bank of the Vltava, try out Letna and Holesovice to the northeast or Smichov to the south.

 Attractions in and around Lesser Town (Malá Strana): Prague Castle, St. Nicholas Church, Franz Kafka Museum, John Lennon Wall, KGB Museum, Petrin Hill

-The best hotels in Lesser Town (Malá Strana)
+Recommended hotels in Lesser Town (Malá Strana)

 - Pension Dientzenhofer: A 3-star guesthouse occupying a historic building in a quiet corner of Mala Strana.
-The spacious rooms provide excellent value considering the hotel’s prime location in an city with ever-soaring accommodation prices.
+The spacious rooms provide excellent value considering the hotel’s prime location in a city with ever-soaring accommodation prices.

 - Golden Well: A small 5-star boutique hotel showcasing touches of Renaissance design inside and out.
-The views of Prague’s Old Town from the restaurant and rooftop terrace are some of the best in Mala Strana.
+The views of Prague’s Old Town from the restaurant and rooftop terrace are some of the finest in Mala Strana.
 Prague Castle and St. Vitus Cathedral are steps away.

 New Town (Nové Město)